Ab-dul-Hannan/JavaScript---Mini---Projects---AHCreativeCode/README.md

 # JavaScript Mini Projects 🚀

 Welcome to the **JavaScript Mini Projects** repository!
-This is a collection of small, daily projects created to enhance my JavaScript skills as I explore and master the language.
+This is a collection of small projects created to enhance my JavaScript skills as I explore and master the language.
 Each project demonstrates the application of a specific concept, ranging from beginner to intermediate level.

 ## About
 This repository serves as: